albert-io/optimal/README.md

 * Better error messages, both for type mismatches and in general
 * Supporting nested schemas
 * Optimize.
 The schema based design allows schemas to be declared at compile time (for instance in module attributes) and that should be leveraged as much as possible to ensure that validating a schema does no work that could be done when building the schema.
+* Macro.
+We could potentially provide something that can partially validate opts at compile time.
+For instance, any literal values or known values could be validated at compile time.

 ## Installation